 This part covers the names and details of the staff in the management team.
 It also includes a list of board members and their respective areas of expertise.
 The easiest way to explain the non-profit’s management team is through the use of an organizational chart.

 Capitalization is another element that should not be left out in a non-profit’s business plan.
 This is the section where the owner lists all the non-profit’s outstanding loans, debts, bonds, and endowments.
-Endowments refer to government grants, which the non-profit has received or applied for.
+Endowments refer to government or private grants that the non-profit has received or applied for.

 The Bottom Line

-Non-profit organizations also need to be managed effectively.
-The best way to achieve it is by developing a business plan.
-A non-profit business plan serves as a compass for the entire organization.
-Put simply, it outlines the non-profit’s goals and objectives, the organizational structure, the marketing, financial plan, and operational plans, as well as the products or services rendered by the organization.
+Non-profit organizations need to be managed effectively, just like any other enterprise.
+The best way to achieve this is by developing a business plan.
+A non-profit business plan serves as a roadmap or compass for the entire organization.
+Put simply, it outlines the non-profit’s goals and objectives, its organizational structure, marketing, financial, and operational plans, as well as the products or services rendered by the organization.